andrewcockerham/UdacityFENDProject6Testing/README.md

 It is based on the [project assets](http://github.com/udacity/frontend-nanodegree-feedreader).

+Open `index.html` and the tests will run automagically.
+See the Jasmine section at the bottom for test results.

-An additional test is called "Change Feed"
+An additional test is called "Add Feeds to list" that tests that DOM content is uploaded when new feed is loaded.

 See references.txt for resources used.